 Devices will become more connected and vocal

-Because of IOT, every device we own and see is now capable of having a voice.
+Because of IoT, every device we own and see is now capable of having a voice.
 Today, we are using our voice to control devices such as Amazon’s Alexa hub, or Apple Siri.
 Now it is time for devices to own their voice.
 The best working example here is that every car manufacturer is working on a virtual assistant to operate vehicles without a driver.

 Voice control is literally making the human hands free from the task that needs manual input.
-IoT apps and services are also narrowing the communication barrier between humans and machine.
+IoT apps and services are also narrowing the communication barrier between humans and machines.
 Today, every forecast is indicating that the future of devices and gadgets is connected and more intuitive.
 These hands-free capabilities make daily tasks much easier and tempt people to embrace and integrate this technology into their cars, homes, and workplaces.

 Artificial Intelligence will fasten IoT development and deployment

 Artificial intelligence (AI) and IoT are interrelated technologies.
-The significance of IoT depends on the enormous amount of data it generates and its successful analyzation.
-But when thousands of machines talking to each other in an industrial network and produce a large chunk of data, then it is beyond the capability of humans to analyze it.
+The significance of IoT depends on the enormous amount of data it generates and its successful analysis.
+But when thousands of machines talk to each other in an industrial network and produce a large chunk of data, then it is beyond the capability of humans to analyze it.
 Here comes the role of AI comes into the frame.
 It trains the machine learning algorithms for the task of predictive analysis which provide early signs of an upcoming problem.
 AI also plays a significant part in keeping IoT systems secure through automated threat detection.

 5G technology was in the hype in 2018, now again, it is one of the trending buzzwords in 2019.
 It is estimated that it operates up to 20 times faster than all existing mobile networks.
-IoT is heavily relying on speed and availability of data services.
-When the mobile network gets faster and stable than the network we are using in our homes and workplaces, the efficiency of IoT projects and connected devices increase unprecedentedly.
+IoT is heavily relying on the speed and availability of data services.
+When the mobile network gets faster and more stable than the network we are using in our homes and workplaces, the efficiency of IoT projects and connected devices increases unprecedentedly.

-The idea of smart cities where the entire administration work is networked and all the data is analyzed for a better city planning will become more viable.
+The idea of smart cities where the entire administration work is networked and all the data is analyzed for better city planning will become more viable.

 More computing moving to the edge

 We have got a decent speed in data analysis, but still, a huge amount of data collected by many devices has no value.
-Like a security camera which pass a large chunk of data to the central server, or cloud.
-But the data of some significance is only which shows some suspicious activity.
+Like a security camera that pass a large chunk of data to the central server, or cloud.
+But the data of some significance is only shows some suspicious activity.

 So when devices are smart and intelligent enough to pass the real or relevant information in the networks.
 The networks will become less clogged and computing power can be more focused on important tasks.
-Like in the above example, security cameras integrated with image recognition could pass the useful information to the network.
+Like in the above example, security cameras integrated with image recognition could pass useful information to the network.

 These trends are highly predicted to shape the future of IoT in industrial and domestic spaces.

-Mobcoder, an application development company has been working in IoT spaces to make it more interactive and viable.
+Mobcoder, an application development company has been working in IoT spaces to make them more interactive and viable.
 Our IoT solutions have carved a niche in the technology market for their innovation and user-friendly interface.